chaoss/metrics/2_Growth-Maturity-Decline.md

- Time to Close | Time from bug opened to bug closed Time to Merge | Time from submission to merge or abandon Review Efficiency | Number of merged patches / Number of abandoned patches
- # of New Contributors | Number of first time contributors over time
- Community Growth | Number of new developers over time
+ Time to Close | Time from bug opened to bug closed Time to Merge | Time from submission to merge or abandon Review Efficiency | Number of merged patches / Number of abandoned patches Number of New Contributors | Number of first time contributors over time Community Growth | Number of new developers over time